EAAI-26: The 16th Symposium on Educational Advances in Artificial Intelligence

 Chair: Braford Mott

-- Integrating AI Competencies into Teacher Education Programs
+- Integrating AI Competencies into Teacher Education Programs (Link)

-Amy Eguchi; Stacy George; Lucretia Fraga; Nancye Black; Camille Dempsey; Alecia Blackwood; Sue Kasun - AI Scholars Program: Scaling AI Literacy Through K-12 Outreach
+Amy Eguchi; Stacy George; Lucretia Fraga; Nancye Black; Camille Dempsey; Alecia Blackwood; Sue Kasun - AI Scholars Program: Scaling AI Literacy Through K-12 Outreach (Link)

-Xiaoyi Tian; Yasitha Rajapaksha; Ally Limke; Clara DiMarco; Emily Bryans Dobar; Marnie Hill; Jamie Payton; Tiffany Barnes - Co-Designing Unplugged Learning Activities with K-2 Teachers for Early AI Literacy Education
+Xiaoyi Tian; Yasitha Rajapaksha; Ally Limke; Clara DiMarco; Emily Bryans Dobar; Marnie Hill; Jamie Payton; Tiffany Barnes - Co-Designing Unplugged Learning Activities with K-2 Teachers for Early AI Literacy Education (Link)

 Jessica Vandenberg; Keisha Bailey; Claire Aguiar; Cecilia Xuning Zhang; Danny Schmidt; Treshonda Rutledge; Bradford Mott; Joseph Wilson